 Investing early for a child’s future, with the capital locked away for as long as 18 years, gives your money longer to work to deliver returns that can then be reinvested until the money is needed.

-Saving money in cash may seem like the safest option – up to £85,000 of your money is safe in a bank or building society as it is covered by the Financial Services Compensation Scheme – but over time rising prices can erode its value unless bank interest rates exceed the rate of inflation.
+Saving money in cash may seem like the safest option - Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed interest investments which are less secure – but over time rising prices can erode its value unless bank interest rates exceed the rate of inflation.

 When investing for children, it is worth considering the advantages of Junior ISAs (individual savings accounts).
 When children come to liquidate their investments, whether they are 20 or 30, all capital gains will be tax-free irrespective of their circumstances – allowing them to make the most of your gift to realise their ambitions.

 When you're deciding how to invest, it's important to remember that ISA and Junior ISA tax rules may change in the future and their tax advantages depend on your individual circumstances.

 The views expressed in this document should not be taken as a recommendation, advice or forecast.

 We are unable to give financial advice.
 If you are unsure about the suitability of any investment, speak to your financial adviser.